steam0/pact-guide/README.md

 - It is impossible to write perfect API documentation.
 (All contracts will be flawed)
 - CDC can decrease number of api versions by telling you when you break something
 - Show how pact can auto generate dependency graphs
+- Display a microservice, explain what it is, which components it contains and how/why we should test all components.